 Employment assignments

 Acquiring an entry visa or a temporary residence card only addresses the entry, exit and residence rights of foreign nationals in Vietnam.
 Any foreign national, including overseas Vietnamese individuals, who want to work in Vietnam must obtain work permits unless they qualify for any of the exemptions mentioned below.
-The DOLISA or MOLISA is responsible for issuing work permits to foreign nationals who would like to work for enterprises and organizations in Vietnam.
+The DOHA or MOHA is responsible for issuing work permits to foreign nationals who would like to work for enterprises and organizations in Vietnam.

 Skilled workers

-In addition, among the various criteria for a work permit, a foreign worker must be a manager, executive, expert or technician.
+Among the various criteria for a work permit, a foreign worker must be a manager, executive, expert or technician.

 The term "manager" is defined by the Law on Enterprises as (i) an owner of a sole proprietorship, a partner of a partnership, the chairperson of the board of members, a member of the board of members, the company's president, the chairperson of the board of directors, a member of the board of directors, the director/general director, or a person holding another managerial position according to the company's charter or (ii) the head or deputy head of the agency or organization.

-An "executive" means any of the following persons: (i) the head of a branch, representative office or place of business of the enterprise; or (ii) a person leading and directly managing at least one function of an enterprise, who is working under the direct instruction and management of the head of this enterprise.
+An "executive" means any of the following persons: (i) the head of a branch, representative office or place of business of the enterprise; or (ii) a person leading and directly managing at least one function of an enterprise, and have at least three years of experience in a field relevant to the job position in Vietnam.

-For technicians, the application must include documents proving or certifying that (i) they have been trained for a duration of at least one year, as issued by relevant organizations or authorities or foreign companies, and have at least three years of suitable work experience for the job position in Vietnam, or (ii) they have at least five years of experience in a job corresponding to that which they will hold in Vietnam.
+For technicians, the application must include documents proving or certifying that (i) they have been trained for a duration of at least one year, as issued by relevant organizations or authorities or foreign companies, and have at least two years of suitable work experience for the job position in Vietnam, or (ii) they have at least three years of experience in a job corresponding to that which they will hold in Vietnam.

 Foreign experts and technicians whose work permits have been renewed once that would like to continue to work in the same job positions and titles as provided in these work permits can use the issued work permits as evidence of their eligibility as "experts" or " technicians" in the application for new work permits.